OUR WORK STARTS HERE

 Two years later Cassia developed a strong interest in African and Indigenous art and started a company introducing artifacts from Africa to Australia and subsequently from Brazil to Australia with two exhibitions being produced in Sydney.

-Cassia made the decision to study art academically and enrolled, at first, in the post-graduate course of Art Administration later moving to Curating and Cultural Leadership, both at the UNSW Art and Design.
+Cassia enrolled in the post-graduate course of Art Administration later moving to Masters of Curating and Cultural Leadership, both at the UNSW Art & Design.

 The desire to bring accessible and contemporary artistic objects from Brazil to Australia and from Australia to Brazil has been a constant element in Cassia’s life .